Seysande/Seysande/README.md

 - I'm a 4th year undergraduate student working towards a BS in Genetics and a minor in biochemistry

 - 👀 I’m interested in ...
-  Learning techniques in biocinformatics and genomics, single cell sequencing and genetics
+  Learning techniques in biocinformatics and genomics